When Heads Roll

 You’ll no doubt have heard the recent story about Claudio Ranieri being fired from Leicester City recently.
 While I can’t claim to know all the details I do find it very strange how someone can take a club from nowhere to winning the Championship in one season (which most thought pretty much impossible by the way) only to be fired nine months later.
 Most importantly he seemed to inspire that rare trait of solid teamwork combined with a collective belief that anything is possible.
 Perfect ingredients for success, so you would think.

 Maybe it’s just me but where does that leave the motivation of any future manager in that situation?
-Surely the message we they giving is make it look good in the short term or else.
+The message given appears to be make it look good in the short term or else.
 Forget building for the future, forget creating the culture that will see repeated successes, sustainable growth and attract real talent.

-Where was the leadership in all of this?
+I wonder where was the leadership in all of this?
 It certainly didn’t seem to be with the person who fired Claudio.
 What about the alternative of getting everyone, including the team and the manager around the table to understand what is not working and then working together on the turnaround plan.
-While Claudio may be a useful scapegoat I take some convincing that he was the real problem, especially given his incredible success the previous season.
+While Claudio may be a useful scapegoat I take some convincing that he was the only problem, especially given his incredible success the previous season.